hollowdll/hakjdb/docs/kvdb-cli.md

 Meaning of fields:

+- `default_db`: Default database to use.
+Commands use this database by default.
 - `host`: Server's address to connect to.
 Can be hostname or IP address.
 - `port`: Server's TCP/IP port.
 Ranges from 1 to 65535.